What is Peer Support?

 Peer Support Drop-in Groups

 Groups in the community are the foundation of our work.
 Our first self-help group started in the Zion Centre in 1995 and is still operating today!
-We now have 9 drop-in groups running across Greater Manchester alongside various workshops and courses which are tailored to a variety of mental health needs and aspirations.
+We now have 7 face to face drop-in groups plus 4 online groups running across Greater Manchester alongside various workshops and courses which are tailored to a variety of mental health needs and aspirations.

 Drop-in groups provide people who are experiencing challenges around common mental health conditions with the opportunity to meet and talk in a mutually supportive and safe space.
 Each group offers peer support, information and a welcoming environment where you can share your experiences, coping strategies and support each other to find solutions to your challenges.